 Biosimilars - What You Need to Know

-- Biologics are medications that are made from living cells, like animal cells, bacteria or yeast.
+- Biologics are made from living cells (like animal cells, bacteria or yeast) and therefore always have very small differences between batches.

 - If you were taking a reference biologic drug and are now taking a biosimilar drug, you should expect to have the same results and the same side effects.

-- Until recently reference biologic drugs were protected by a patent.
+- Reference biologic drugs are initially protected by a patent.

 - As the patents for reference biologic drugs expire, other companies can request approval from Health Canada to sell biosimilars.